 1. Present and planned land uses in the sphere, including agricultural and openspace lands.

 Lands within American Canyon's updated sphere are predominately developed for urban uses or expected to be developed for urban uses within the next five years.
-Agricultural and open-space lands are limited and would not be impacted, directly or indirectly, as a result of the update.
+Agricultural and open-space lands in the updated sphere are relatively limited.